 00810 Anesthesia for lower intestinal endoscopic procedures, endoscope introduced distal to duodenum

-American Society of Anesthesiologists (ASA).
-Distinguishing monitored Anesthesia care ("MAC") from moderate sedation/analgesia.
+- American Society of Anesthesiologists (ASA)External Site.
+Distinguishing monitored anesthesia care ("MAC") from moderate sedation/analgesia.
 Amended October 21, 2009.
-Available online at: http://www.asahq.org.
+Last accessed August 2012/

-ECRI Institute.
+- ECRI InstituteExternal Site.
 Sedasys System for Automated Administration of Propofol Sedation.
 ECRI Institute.
 Plymouth Meeting (PA).
 Health Technology Forecast.
 2012 Mar 16.
-Available at: http:// www.ecri.org